siannopollo/sqlitepersistentobjects/ReadMe.txt

 It's a very liberal license.
 You can use it however you want, without attribution, in any software commercial or otherwise.
 You are not required to contribute back your changes (although they are certainly welcome), nor are you required to distribute your changed version.
 The only restriction that I place on this is that if you distribute the source code, modified or unmodified, that you leave my original comments, copyright notice, and contact information, and ask that you comment your changes.

+HOW TO MARK FIELDS AS TRANSIENT

+In a similar way to the indices facility above, override the class method transients to return an NSArray of fields that will not be persisted.

+For example:

++(NSArray *)transients
+{
+	return [NSArray arrayWithObject:@"transientNumber"];
+}

 IS IT FULLY FUNCTIONAL?